zio/zio/docs/datatypes/sync/cyclicbarrier.md

 } yield ()
 ```

+### await

+When we call `await` on a `CyclicBarrier`, it will return a value of type `IO[Unit, Int]` through the following uninterruptible steps:
+- If the barrier is broken, it will fail with the type of `Unit`.
+- Then, it will wait until all parties have invoked `await` on this barrier:
+  - If the number of _waiting_ fibers reaches the number of _parties_:
+    - First, the optional `action` effect will be performed.
+    - Before resuming all `waiting` fibers, the barrier will be reset to its _initial state_ using the `reset` method.
+    - Accordingly, all parties that are in _waiting_ state due to the call to `await` method will resume and continue processing.
+  - If the number of `waiting` fibers is not reached the number of `parties`, it will suspend the fiber (and that fiber will become one of the _waiting_ fibers) until all parties have invoked `await` on this barrier.
+During this process, if any waiting fibers are interrupted, [the barrier will be broken](#barrier-breakage-model).

-## All-or-None Breakage Model
+### Barrier Breakage Model

+A barrier can be broken in one of the following cases:
-The `CyclicBarrier` uses an all-or-none breakage model for failed synchronization attempts: If a fiber leaves a barrier point prematurely because of interruption, failure, or timeout, all other fibers waiting at that barrier point will also leave abnormally:
+1. The `CyclicBarrier` uses an _all-or-none breakage model_ for failed synchronization attempts: If a fiber leaves a barrier point prematurely because of interruption, failure, or timeout, all other fibers waiting at that barrier point will break other parties.
+2. Manual reset of a barrier will break all waiting parties.

+An example:

 ```scala mdoc:compile-only
 import zio._